What is “Heirloom Cacao”?

-Not yet, but it’s vanishing quickly due to global pressures of climate change, deforestation, disease, and economic pressures threaten the world’s supply of high quality, flavorful cacao.
+Not yet, but it’s vanishing quickly due to global pressures of climate change, deforestation, disease, and economic turmoil threaten the supply of high quality, flavorful cacao.
 Look at what is happening around the world:

-West Africa: This area is the worlds #1 cacao producer, accounting for upwards of two-thirds total global output.
+Cacao in West Africa: This area is the world’s #1 cacao producer, accounting for upwards of two-thirds total global output.
 Built upon a strong foundation of an indigenous varietal, Amelonado, whose genetics is largely responsible for that core chocolate flavor made famous by candy brands, this strain is also being replaced by clone species.
 These species are valued for their yield and disease resistance, not flavor.

 Cacao in Indonesia: The much sought-after “Java A cacao” varietal is being replaced by modern varietals prized for their higher yields over flavor profile.
 Estimates run that the indigenous varietals constitute as little as 1% of the total crop.

 These are some of the many reasons why preserving and protecting heirloom cacao is so important.
 We can’t let fine flavor chocolate become extinct!
 To that end, in the process of heirloom designation, HCP supports both cacao bio-diversity and fine chocolate sustainability.